hobbo91/BetterBright/README.md

 * Option to choose a custom "dim" level
 * Option to disable display dimming / backlight auto-off ("Power Save")
 * Option to disable console sleep ("Power Save") (use with caution)
-* Developed and tested on **6.61** / FasterARK and ARK-4, should work fine with 6.60 - older firmwares untested (why are you even using anything older lol).
+* Developed and tested on **6.61** / FasterARK and ARK-4, should work fine with 6.60 - older firmwares untested

 <table>
   <tr>